fooof-tools/fooof/README.md

 - pytest (optional)

 That is, if you are using [Anaconda](https://www.anaconda.com/download/), then you are good to go.

-If you aren't using Anaconda, it is one way to get and manage these dependencies).
+If you aren't using Anaconda, it is one way to get and manage these dependencies.

-Matplotlib is not required for running the model fitting, but is used if you want to visualize model fits, and/or create and save out reports.
+Matplotlib is not required for running the model fitting, but is used if you want to visualize model fits.

 Pytest is only required to run the test suite.

 ## Install